 called perimeter law.
 Here we use $|\cdot|$ to denote the cardinal of a set (i.e. the number of the elements of a set).
 For example $|\partial A|$ is the number of edges contained in $\partial A$.
 On the other hand, in the confinement phase, the scaling behavior of Wilson loops obeys area law,

 where $A_{min}$ is the minimal surface enclosed by $\partial A$.
 Here we will study the expectation value of Wilson loops in our SM model.

-First, note that our SM model satisfies a generalized version of Nishimori condition \cite{ref:nishimori,nishimori_statistical_2001}, which means that the error rate parameters $(\beta_0, \beta, K)$ in the quenched disorder probability in Eq. \eqref{eq:prob} are the same as those in the partition function in Eq. \eqref{eq:partition}, respectively.
-Under this condition, by taking advantage of a local symmetry of the model \eqref{eq:gauge-trans}, we find that (see Sec.
-SIII of SI~\cite{SupMat})
+Note that our SM model satisfies a generalized version of Nishimori condition \cite{ref:nishimori}, which means that the error rate parameters $(\beta_0, \beta, K)$ in the quenched disorder probability in Eq. \eqref{eq:prob} are the same as those in the partition function in Eq. \eqref{eq:partition}, respectively.
+Under this condition, by taking advantage of a local symmetry of the model shown in Eq. \eqref{eq:gauge-trans}, we find that (refer to Sec.III of SI~\cite{SupMat})

-Here $\braket{\cdot}$ denotes the ensemble average with respect to the model Eq.\eqref{eq:partition} under a specific interaction configuration. $[\cdot] = \sum_{\{\eta_p\}} P(\{\eta_p\}) (\cdot)$ represents the disorder average over interaction configurations with respect to the probability Eq.\eqref{eq:prob}.
-The above equality suggests the absence of gauge glass phase \cite{ref:preskill-numerical} ($[\braket{W_{A}}]$ obeys area law Eq.\eqref{eq:area-law} but $[\braket{W_{A}}^2]$ obeys perimeter law Eq.\eqref{eq:perimeter-law}) so that we only need to concern about the deconfinement-confinement phase transition of $\tau_e$'s under Nishimori condition.
+The above equality suggests the absence of gauge glass phase \cite{ref:preskill-numerical}, where $[\braket{W_{A}}]$ obeys area law Eq. \eqref{eq:area-law} but $[\braket{W_{A}}^2]$ obeys perimeter law Eq. \eqref{eq:perimeter-law}.
+In that case, we only need to concern about the deconfinement-confinement phase transition of $\tau_e$'s under Nishimori condition.